ronakupadhyaya/Horizons-week-03/day3/guestbook/README.md

 Actions:

 1. Login form, set cookie
-1. View messages from all other guests
+1. View posts from all other guests
-1. View messages from one guest
+1. View posts from one guest
-1. Sort messages by date, ascending/descending
+1. Sort posts by date, ascending/descending

 ### Styling requirements